 Over the course of 10 days of consultancy I delivered:

 - customer journey maps for on boarding 3 different customer types

 - 8 iterations of wireframes for each of the screens involved in on boarding and first time use journeys of the different customers

 - designs for the different states of each screen involved in the on boarding and first time use journeys.

 Examples of the output of the process are shown below.

-Examples of how the user journey maps were documented are shown in figure 1.
-Each map shows the interactions and touch points a user will experience as they complete a task, on boarding or setting up their accounts in these instances.
+Figure 1 shows examples of how the user journey maps were documented.
+Each map shows the interactions and touch points a user will experience as they complete a task; on boarding or setting up their accounts in these instances.
 The maps were drawn using Jesse James Garrett’s “visual vocabulary for describing Information Architecture and Interaction Design”.
 These types of diagrams can be easily drawn by hand on a whiteboard while being discussed in workshops and then more formally documented once processes and user journeys have been agreed.

 The screenshots above in Figure 2 show the evolution of the designs for the most important element of the Kynd product, the dashboard.
 This gives users an overview of the current state of the cyber threat they are exposed to and helps them quickly address any issues that could impact their business.

 The designs needed to balance showing large volumes of data in a clear and understandable way.
 They also needed to make it clear what (if anything) had changed between user visits.
 A simple “cyber threats” summary was designed to allow users to see at a glance how many issues Kynd are tracking on their behalf, how many are potentially critical, how many they need to be cautious of and how many they are already covered for.